ecuefv/run_analysis/CodeBook.md

 raw_data - "narrow and long" transformation of full_data data set with subject and activity as id variables tidy_data - data set with the average of each variable for each activity and each subject

+Variable units: With all the variables, the data has been divided by its range (gyroscope, entropy, etc) to normalise it.
+Therefore, the variables are represented in the datasets by ratios rather than units of measurement.

 The final data set (tidy_data) contains 68 variables - subject IDs, activity names and mean and stadard deviation of the following measurements:

 tBodyAcc-XYZ